theme-ontology/stoRy/cran-comments.md

-This is a patch release fixing some code and urls that broke as a result of changes to the Theme Ontology website.
+This is a patch release with bug fixes and an updated demo dataset.

 # R CMD check results